-The funds for OS-HELP loans are provided by the Department of Education but are administered by Monash Abroad.
+The funds for OS-HELP loans are provided by the Department of Education, Skills and Employment.

 To be eligible for an OS-HELP loan you must:

 - be an Australian citizen or hold an Australian permanent humanitarian visa.

 Effective January 2016, New Zealand citizens who are Special Category Visa (SCV) holders and meet the requisite criteria, can also apply for an OS-HELP loan.
 Refer to FAQ 2976 for details.

 - be enrolled in an undergraduate or postgraduate course of study at Monash as a Commonwealth supported place (CSP) student